rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/c++11/README.md

     -cfgFile PersistenceServiceConfig.xml -domainId 70
     ```

-    If everything goes well you should see:
+    You should see the output:

     ```sh
     RTI Persistence Service started